-Dr. Blair is also heavily involved in undergraduate education, especially through the introductory Biology 151/152/153 sequence, the Zoology 523 Neuroscience course, and the Zoology 625 course on the development of the nervous system.
-Dr. Blair is also the co-chair of Biology 151/152/153, and the Letters and Sciences co-chair of the Biology Major, both of which are going through extensive reorganization.
+Dr. Blair is also heavily involved in undergraduate education, especially through the Introductory Biology 151/153-152 course, of which he is the Faculty Director, the Zoology 523 Neuroscience course, and the Zoology 625 course on the development of the nervous system.

 Graduate students supervised who earned graduate

 Eric Rulifson (Ph.D.
 Neuroscience Training Program, 1996)

 Mechanisms of cell interaction and cell specification during wing margin development in Drosophila.

 in the wing imaginal disc of Drosophila : A study of

 cell signaling at the dorso-ventral boundary using genetic